 Regarding energy use and reducing carbon emissions to address climate change, the Group has taken effective measures to create an atmosphere of energy saving and carbon reduction to cope with the impact of climate change.
-We are constantly improving the level of energy management, and have taken targeted measures to promote energy saving and emission reduction in the main energy consumption aspects such as fuel use of official vehicles, electricity consumption in data center and offices.
-The management has issued notice to remind the employee to turn off idle laptop, lights and air-conditioner after working hours.
+We are constantly improving the level of energy management, and have taken targeted measures to promote energy saving and emission reduction in the main energy consumption aspects such as petrol use in office vehicles, electricity consumption in offices.
+The management has issued notice to remind the employees to turn off idle laptop, lights and air-conditioner after working hours.